Generalized Mercer Kernels and Reproducing Kernel Banach Spaces: Main Results

 At last, we discuss the solutions of the support vector machines in the $p$-norm RKBSs in Chapter~\ref{char-SVM}.
-The theoretical results cover not only the classical support vector machines driven by hinge loss but also another general support vector machines driven by many other loss functions, for example, least square loss, logistic loss, mean loss, etc. Theorem~\ref{t:RKBS-MercerKer-svm-rep-pq} provides that the support vector machine solutions in the $p$-norm RKBSs for $1<p<\infty$ have the finite dimensional representations.
-To be more precisely, the infinite dimensional support vector machine solutions in these $p$-norm RKBSs can be equivalently transferred into the finite dimensional convex optimization problems such that the learning solutions can be set up by the suitable finite parameters.
-This guarantees that the support vector machines in the $p$-norm RKBSs for $1<p<\infty$ can be well-computable and easy-implementation.
+The theoretical results cover not only the classical support vector machines driven by the hinge loss but also general support vector machines driven by many other loss functions, for example, the least square loss, the logistic loss, and the mean loss.
+Theorem~\ref{t:RKBS-MercerKer-svm-rep-pq} provides that the support vector machine solutions in the $p$-norm RKBSs for $1<p<\infty$ have the finite dimensional representations.
+To be more precise, the infinite dimensional support vector machine solutions in these $p$-norm RKBSs can be equivalently transferred into the finite dimensional convex optimization problems such that the learning solutions can be set up by the suitable finite parameters.
+This guarantees that the support vector machines in the $p$-norm RKBSs for $1<p<\infty$ can be well-computable and easy in implementation.
 According to Theorem~\ref{t:opt-svm-s1}, the support vector machines in the $1$-norm RKBSs can be approximated by the support vector machines in the $p$-norm RKBSs when $p\to1$.
-Moreover, we show that the support vector machine solutions in the typical $p_m$-norm RKBSs can be still written as a linear combination of the kernel bases even when these $p_m$-norm RKBSs are just Banach spaces without inner products (see Theorem~\ref{t:SVM-opt-rep-typ}).
-It is well-known that the norm of the support vector machine solutions in RKHSs are dependent of the $2$-dimensional positive definite matrixes.
-We also find that the norm of the support vector machine solutions in the $p_m$-norm RKBSs are related to the $2m$-dimensional positive definite matrixes.
+Moreover, we show that the support vector machine solutions in the special $p_m$-norm RKBSs can be written as a linear combination of the kernel bases even when these $p_m$-norm RKBSs are just Banach spaces without inner products (see Theorem~\ref{t:SVM-opt-rep-typ}).
+It is well-known that the norm of the support vector machine solutions in RKHSs depends on the positive definite matrices.
+We also find that the norm of the support vector machine solutions in the $p_m$-norm RKBSs is related to the positive definite tensors (high-order matrices).
+Hence, a tensor decomposition will be a good numerical tool to speed up the computations of the support vector machines in the $p_m$-norm RKBSs.
 In particular, some special support vector machines in the $1$-norm RKBSs and the classical $\lone$-sparse regressions are equivalent.
-This offers a fresh direction to create a vigorous algorithm for sparse sampling.
-We will investigate the fast algorithms and the practical applications for the sparse learning methods in our future works for the big data analysis.
+This offers a fresh direction to design a vigorous algorithm for sparse sampling.
+We shall develop fast algorithms and consider practical applications for the sparse learning methods in our future work for data analysis.